MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-monthly-and-rolling-30-day-overview-and-totals-reports.md

 ## Populating the reports

-Any API call may introduce new data for total API calls, total successful API calls and total API call errors.
+Any API call may introduce new data for total API calls, total successful API calls, and total API call errors.

 - Once executed, an API call will be added to total API calls.
 - If there is an error that is introduced, it will be recorded to total API call errors.